ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Stenosis.md

 - TAVI - TRANSCATHETER AORTIC VALVE IMPLANTATION
 	- across full spectrum of patient
 	- balloon- expandable valve or a self-expanding valve, both of which incorporate a **pericardial bioprosthesis**
+	- via the **transfemoral route**, although trans-LV apical, subclavian, carotid, and ascending aortic routes have been used
+	- Aortic balloon valvuloplasty under rapid RV (or LV) pacing first step --> creates orifice for prosthetic
+	- treatment of patients with structural deterioration of bioprosthetic aortic valves **(valve-in-valve TAVI),** as an alternative to reoperative valve replacement
+	- fewer periprocedural deaths
+	- lower risk of stroke, major bleed, AF
+	- **permanent PPM, perivalvular AR, vascular complication less with SAVR**
+	- in <65y RCTs less--> prefer SAVR
 	-